Best IRA Accounts of July 2024

 1. Best Overall No-Fee IRA Account: SoFi

-SoFi offers Traditional, Roth and SEP IRAs where you can invest in various assets without worrying about trading fees, commissions, minimum balances or minimum deposits.
+SoFi Invest offers Traditional IRAs, Roth IRAs and SEP IRAs where you can invest in various assets without worrying about trading fees, commissions, minimum balances or minimum deposits.

 2. Best for Self-Directed IRA: Rocket Dollar

-Rocket Dollar empowers users to open self-directed retirement accounts and invest in alternative assets like real estate, cryptocurrency, crowdfunding and private equity.
+Rocket Dollar empowers users to open self-directed retirement accounts and invest in a wide range of alternative assets including real estate, cryptocurrency, crowdfunding and private equity

-Rocket Dollar will set up an LLC or a trust for your account, which directly holds the assets, streamlining the process of setting up and managing a self-directed IRA or solo 401(k) account.
+Rocket Dollar will set up a Limited Liability Company (LLC) or a trust for your account, which directly holds the assets, streamlining the process of setting up and managing a self-directed IRA or solo 401(k) account.

-Why we like it: Rocket Dollar offers a unique opportunity to diversify your retirement portfolio with off-the-market investments that can generate high returns and tax savings
+Why We Love It: Rocket Dollar offers a unique opportunity to diversify your retirement portfolio with off-the-market investments.
+This allows investors to potentially earn higher returns than they would with more conventional investments like stocks and bonds.

 3. Best for Tax-Deferred Crypto Investing: Bitcoin IRA